 - Less than 22 years of age and not a spouse or common-law partner; or

-- Is 22 years of age or older and has depended substantially on the financial support of the parent since before the age of 22 and is unable to be financially self-supporting due to a physical or mental condition.
+- Less than 22 years but dependent substantially on financial support of the parent before age of 22.
+The child also must be unable to be financially self-supporting due to a physical or mental condition.

 Requirements for nature of the relationship:

-- The biological child of the parent if the child has not been adopted by a person other than the spouse or common-law partner; or
+- The biological child of the sponsor if not adopted by a person other than the spouse or common-law partner; or

-For more information see Sponsoring a dependent child.
+For more government information see IRCC’s Sponsoring a dependent child.

-Under certain circumstances, a province in Canada may offer Canadian immigration options for relatives or even friends of a Canadian citizen or permanent resident.
+A province in Canada may offer Canadian immigration options for relatives or even friends.
+In such cases, you can sponsor:

-- Your brother, sister, nephew, niece, grandson or granddaughter, who are orphaned, under the age of 18, and not married or in a common-law relationship
+- your brother, sister, nephew, niece, grandson or granddaughter, who are orphaned.
+They must be under the age of 18, and not married or in a common-law relationship

 - you do not have any of the relatives mentioned above who:

 - is a Canadian citizen, permanent resident, Indian (Native, registered under the Indian Act)